 Don’t take anything above to mean we should not work and provide for ourselves and our families.
 Instruction on that comes from Genesis 3:19 and 1 Timothy 5:8.
 So having resources for life is a necessity.
 Possession is not the problem.
 Pursuing possessions is the problem.
 The root of all evil is the love of money.
 Again, what goal will lead us to a better definition of success?
 Are there examples to follow?

 King Solomon comes to mind.
 God spoke to Solomon and told him in advance that what he prayed for would be answered positively.
 Solomon’s request holds insight for us.
 He asked for wisdom.
 And I Kings 3:11-14 shows us God’s response.
-God rewarded Solomon’s request with things Solomon didn’t ask for; like riches, etc. And that brings two vital principles into view.
+Solomon’s request was granted.
+And, he was rewarded with things he didn’t ask for; like riches, etc. That brings two vital principles into view.

 Let me remind you of Joseph.
 He was sold into slavery.
 A prison term was part of his life.
 And then it happened.
 God promoted him to the second highest position in the Egyptian government.
 In a flash he went from pauper to almost-King.
 That wasn’t his goal, but it was something God granted.
 The lives of Joseph and Solomon (and others) illustrate the truth written in Proverbs 10:22 –